Yohansgit/Genomic-Data-Analysis-for-Cancer-Subtype-Classification/README.md

 **🤖 Finding 2: Model Achieves 92% Classification Accuracy**

 **●	Insight:** The tuned Random Forest classifier successfully learned these genomic signatures, achieving 92% overall accuracy.
-The model was most successful at identifying the 'Basal-like' (Triple-Negative) subtype (95% precision), which is critical for guiding aggressive treatment.
+The model was most successful at identifying the 'Basal-like' (Triple-Negative) subtype (100% precision), which is critical for guiding aggressive treatment.

 **🧬 Finding 3: Identification of Novel Biomarkers**

 **●	Insight:** By analyzing the model's feature importances, I identified a small subset of 50 genes (out of 33,000+) that hold over 80% of the predictive power.
 This provides a focused list of potential biomarkers for developing a faster, cheaper diagnostic panel.

 **●Top genes:** ESR1, SFRP1, KRT5, KRT14, FOXA1, KRT17, FOXC1, GPR160, EGFR, NAT1, CCNB1, SLC39A6, BIRC5, EXO1, RRM2, PGR, CCNE1, ANLN, CDC6, CXXC5.
-Functional relevance: ESR1, SFRP1, and KRT family genes are well-known subtype markers.

 #### 🎯 Part 5: Actionable Recommendations (The "Now What?")